Agungvpzz/Survival-Analysis/README.md

 ### 1. Business Goals
 The primary goal of this analysis is to understand customer behavior over time and predict the likelihood of churn.
-By leveraging survival analysis techniques, businesses can gain insights into customer retention patterns, optimize engagement strategies, and enhance decision-making for long-term value.
+By leveraging survival analysis techniques, businesses can gain insights into customer retention patterns, optimize engagement strategies, and make data-driven decisions to maximize long-term customer value.

 ### 2. Objective of this analysis
 1. Estimate customer retention over time using survival analysis.
-2. Identify key drivers of churn using hazard modeling.
+2. Identify key drivers of churn through hazard modeling.
-3. Provide insights to support data-informed retention strategies.
+3. Provide actionable insights to inform retention strategies.

 ### 3. Key Questions to Answer
 1. How long do customers typically stay, and when are they most likely to churn?
 2. What factors most strongly influence churn risk?
-3. How can we use these insights to improve customer retention?
+3. How can these insights be used to improve customer retention?